-Top things to do in Sharm el-Sheikh
+Top Tours & Activities in Sharm el-Sheikh

 Sharm – as it's known locally – has become one of Egypt's leading tourist destinations thanks to its luxurious resorts, gorgeous beaches, and bounty of sightseeing attractions.
 Here's what to see and do on the sunny tip of the Sinai peninsula!